Gunbalanya, Northern Territory: Use of the name Oenpelli

 The large and uncommon Oenpelli python, Morelia oenpelliensis, shares the historic name of this community, as does Oenpelli bloodwood, Corymbia dunlopiana.

 A geological event known as the Oenpelli Dolerite intrusive event occurred about 1,720 million years ago.

 People and surrounds

 The local people speak Kunwinjku (a dialect of Bininj Kunwok), and are a grouping of the Bininj peoples.
 At the 2016 Australian census, Gunbalanya had a population of 1,116.
 88.6% of the population identified as Aboriginal and/or Torres Strait Islander.

+Gunbalanya is the largest town in the area and the nearest population centre to Awunbarna.